Tobias-Kohn/pyPMatch/README.md

 #### Why Do I Have to Use `case _` Instead Of `else`?

-The implementation of _PyMa_ is focused on minimising the rewriting of any Python code, or module.
+The implementation of _PyPAT_ is focused on minimising the rewriting of any Python code, or module.
 It will only translate `case`, and `match`, statements where it is pretty certain that such a statement is meant in the first place, leaving all your code around it untouched.